femmerling/EmeraldBox/readme.md

 * It is highly scalable.
 * It is secure.

 You EmeraldBox package is a ready to deploy package and your app is ready to be published since instalation.
-Run the server using:
+Run the server on unix/linux using:

     ./ignite.py

+Or on windows:

+    python ignite.py

 The app will run at port 5000.
 You can change the port in the ignite.py file to any port you wish for.
 Just make sure that the port is available and does not conflict with other services.

 # Usage

-Framework generators and tools available. to see the functions run:
+Framework generators and tools available. to see the functions on unix/linux run:

     ./box.py -h

+Or on windows:

+    python box.py -h

 Automated database creation tool available.

-Run the following:
+Run the following on unix/linux:

     ./box.py -n <Model Name> <field name>:<field type>--<field length (optional)>

+Or on windows:

+    python box.py -n <Model Name> <field name>:<field type>--<field length (optional)>

 This will create an automated data management tool for Create, Read, Update and Delete.
 You can access the tool at <server_root>/<model name in lowercase>